javascript-tutorial/ko.javascript.info/5-network/05-fetch-crossorigin/article.md

 Why?

-That's because a request with credentials gives much more powerful than without them.
+That's because a request with credentials is much more powerful than without them.
 If allowed, it grants JavaScript the full power to act on behalf of the user and access sensitive information using their credentials.

 Does the server really trust the script that much?
 Then it must explicitly allow requests with credentials with an additional header.